wormhole-foundation/wormhole/terra/contracts/README.md

 # Terra Wormhole Contracts

+The Wormhole Terra integration is developed and maintained by Everstake / @ysavchenko.

 ## Summary

 To facilitate token exchange via the Wormhole bridge blockchains must provide a set of smart contracts to process bridge commands on chain.
 Here are such contracts for the Terra blockchain.